shishitoh825/simplecalculator/README.md

 ・Only one operator can be entered at a time.<br>
 As an example, a calculation like 9 × 8 + 7 - 3 cannot be done at once.<br>
 If you try to use more than one operator at a time, you will get an alert.<br>
-・Pressing the × button will result in a * on the display of the calculation.<br>
+・Pressing the × button will result in a * on the display of the calculation.The ÷ button will likewise result in a /.<br>
 ・It is a little unsightly because you can enter numbers starting with 0, but there should be no problem with the functionality of the calculation.<br>
 ・Divide the number by zero and you will see Infinity and an alert.
 # 説明